Skip to main content

 • Create a repository of pre-pandemic GMP-compliant MVA-based vaccine seeds, each encoding an influenza hemagglutinin (HA), based on European partners demonstration of clinical safety and cross-clade immunogenicity of MVA-H5.

 • Optimize and select protein- and MVA-based constructs developed by Indian and European ENDFLU partners, resulting in a rationally combined vaccine formulation that induces broadly protective humoral and cell-mediated immunity against all influenza manifestations.
-This will be advanced in a Phase I clinical trial and Controlled Human Infection Model (CHIM) study.
+The protein-based construct will be advanced in a Phase I clinical trial while the MVA-based construct will be GMP-produced and clinical ready by the end of the project.

-ENDFLU's repository of (pandemic) seed vaccine candidates will be established based on the expression of influenza hemagglutinin (HA) by the Modified Vaccinia Ankara (MVA) vector.
+ENDFLU's repository of (pandemic) seed vaccine candidates has been established based on the expression of influenza hemagglutinin (HA) by the Modified Vaccinia Ankara (MVA) vector.
 This is a technologically- and clinically advanced platform, with demonstrated broad intra-subtypic protective efficacy against influenza, elicited by humoral and cell-mediated immunity, both in animal models and in humans.
-The regulatory path towards their use upon the emergence of a new influenza pandemic will be established, in consultation with industry and regulatory authorities in EU (EMA) and India (CDSCO).
+The regulatory path towards their use upon the emergence of a new influenza pandemic is well advanced, in consultation with industry and regulatory authorities in EU (EMA) and India (CDSCO).

-Pre-clinically well-advanced vaccine candidates will be optimized, by leveraging unique European and Indian scientific progress, strong expertise and know-how in the development of next-generation influenza vaccines.
+Pre-clinically well-advanced vaccine candidates have been optimized, by leveraging unique European and Indian scientific progress, strong expertise and know-how in the development of next-generation influenza vaccines.
 These include protein-based constructs based on a range of target influenza proteins and parts thereof as well as MVA constructs with conserved and/or cellular immunity targets.
-These ENDFLU vaccine candidates and other promising leads will be further pre-clinically advanced throughout the duration of the project.
-Those reaching rigorous and critical milestones for their eventual production under Good Laboratory Practice (GLP) conditions will be selected to enter GMP production and Phase I clinical studies.
-One protein-based vaccine candidate and one MVA-delivered vaccine candidate will be selected based on preclinical stability, safety, immunogenicity and protective efficacy data as well as criteria facilitating their rapid, economical, large-scale production and distribution worldwide, including in low- and middle-income countries (LMICs).
+These ENDFLU vaccine candidates and other promising leads are further pre-clinically advanced throughout the duration of the project.
+Those reaching rigorous and critical milestones for their eventual production under Good Laboratory Practice (GLP) conditions have been selected to enter GMP production and Phase I clinical studies.
+One protein-based vaccine candidate and one MVA-delivered vaccine candidate have been selected based on preclinical stability, safety, immunogenicity and protective efficacy data as well as criteria facilitating their rapid, economical, large-scale production and distribution worldwide, including in low- and middle-income countries (LMICs).

-Finally, a detailed exploitation plan, including a clinical development roadmap, will be prepared for continued clinical development of ENDFLU’s broadly protective influenza vaccine beyond the ENDFLU Phase I clinical trial.
+A detailed exploitation plan, including a clinical development roadmap, has been prepared for continued clinical development of ENDFLU’s broadly protective influenza vaccine beyond the ENDFLU Phase I clinical trial.

 endflu-logo.png